Black Comedy (TV series)

 Black Comedy is an Australian television sketch comedy program produced by Scarlett Pictures which first screened on ABC on 5 November 2014.
+Series 4 aired in February–March 2020.
+Regular cast included Jon Bell, Aaron Fa'aoso, Wayne Blair, Adam Briggs, Nayuka Gorrie, and Steven Oliver.

+Synopsis

 Black Comedy combines a mix of observational and physical sketches, historical sketches and parodies of TV, film and commercials, looking at Australian culture through the eyes of Indigenous Australians.

-A second series screened in 2016, a third in 2018, and a fourth in 2020.